 Jack was appointed to the Board after the resignation of Clive Patterson in July 2015.
 He was born and bred in the Far North and is of Ngati Kahu descent.
 He and his wife Heather have 3 children, Craig, Keri and Jen.
 Jack was apprenticed to Whitefield, Kimber and Wilson from 1966 to 1971 and qualified as a plumber.
 In 1975 he started his own business and has been active in the plumbing Industry for the last 49 years.
 Jack is a past member and President of the Kaitaia Kiwanis Service Club and a current member of the 90 Mile Beach Surf-casting Club.

 The Advisory Group meets 4 times a year.
 It is made up of local of people who bring a wide range of community knowledge and experience to the meetings and include representation from the following organisations and people: Resident Representative - Community Health - Masonic Lodges - Age Concern - Work and Income New Zealand - Staff Representative - Northland Health - Switzer Home Auxiliary - Business & Professional Women’s Association - Salvation Army - Iwi Representative - Grey Power.

 Jackie was appointed as General Manager position in 1998.
 Formerly a Nurse Manager in the United Kingdom for ten years, her special interests include teaching and assessing in clinical practice, palliative care and quality management.

-Jenny has been employed by the Trust since 2000 and was the Senior Registered Nurse for 5 years until her appointment as Nurse Manager in 2009.
-A local who has lived and worked in Kaitaia all of her life, Jenny brings a wealth of knowledge, skill and experience to her position.
+A local who has lived and worked in Kaitaia for most of her life, Jo brings a wealth of knowledge, skill and experience to her position.

 (Human Resources & Administration Manager)